RussellSpitzer/RussellSpitzer.github.io/_posts/2016-4-18-Catalyst-Debugging.md

 ```

 The first line `Filter (cast(birthday#1 as string) < 2001-1-1)` tells a sad story.
 Catalyst took
-a look at this query and said '1-1-2001' looks like a string.
+a look at this query and said

+    '2001-1-1' looks like a string.
 I'll make birthday a string too!
-Then
+Then I can compare it lexically.
+     Everyone will love me for making this great decision!"

-we can compare it lexically.
-Since it has to do a `cast` operation on the column, Catalyst won't
+Since it has to  do a `cast` operation on the column, Catalyst won't even let
-even let C* know that there is a possible predicate here to compare with.
-So how do we let
+C* know that there is a possible  predicate here to compare with.
+So how do we let Spark a hint
-Spark a hint that the literal `2001-1-1` is a date and not just a random string?
+that the literal `2001-1-1` is a date and not just a random string?

-What we can do is `cast` the literal to a date!
-This will help let catalyst know to do the hard work
+What we can do is `cast` the literal to a timestamp!
+This will help let catalyst know that it doesn't
-just once on the literal and to treat the database data as is.
+ have to do any casts on the database data.
 The predicate is now passed to the
 source since Catalyst won't be trying to do any casts.

 ```sql